A BRIEF HISTORY OF SPACE EXPLORATION

 In 1980 India launched a satellite named Rohini.

-The first space shuttle, Columbia was launched on 12 April 1981.
+On 12 April 1981 Columbia became the first space shuttle in space.
 Challenger flew its first mission in 1983 and Discovery flew its first mission in 1984.
 Space shuttle Atlantis flew its first mission in 1985.
 Disaster struck in January 1986 when Challenger exploded in January 1986 killing all on board.
 Space shuttle Endeavor was built to replace Challenger and it flew its first mission in 1992.

 On a brighter note the spacecraft Voyager 1 reached Saturn in 1980.
 In 1981 Voyager 2 flew past Saturn.
 Then in 1986 Voyager 2 reached Uranus.
 It sent back detailed images of Uranus and its rings and discovered 11 new moons.
 On 25 August 1989 Voyager 2 reached Neptune and sent back images.
 It also closely approached the largest moon of Neptune, Triton.